mikeplis/mplis.github.io/_drafts/dynasty-retrospective-rdfl-rebuild.md

 **2.07 - Charles Sims**

 "Great talent in a tough situation.
 Has a chance to see the field this season as a change-of-pace back, but I'm hoping he carves out a bigger role within a year or two".
 I wasn't a huge fan of any of the WR's left at this spot and I had a huge need at RB.
 I was really struggling to decide between Sims, Ka'Deem Carey, and Tre Mason.
-Since I was thinking long-term, I took the guy I felt was the best talent, regardless of situation.
+Since I was thinking long-term, I took the guy I felt was the best talent.

 **Traded Stevie Johnson, 2.09 for Rod Streater, 3.05, 2015 3rd**